adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/hotel-api/creating-a-points-of-sale-feed.md

 ## General rules

-- Use the PointsOfSale XSD to validate your Points of Sale feed file before sending it to Bing.
+- Use the pointsofsale XSD to validate your Points of Sale feed file before sending it to Bing.

 - The points of sale feed document must use UTF-8 encoding.